Novicell/novicell-map/README.md

 # Novicell Map
-**A simple component to load a single google map with a marker on it.**
+**A simple component to lazy load a single google map with a marker on it.**

 ## Usage